 It's important that your parrot's diet is varied.
 You can combine either:

-- Or an alternation of both with fresh food added daily
+Fresh vegetables, fruit and pellets; fresh vegetables, fruits and seeds; or an alternation of both with fresh food added daily.

 What fruit and vegetables does a parrot eat?